![]() |

 If you are asked to write a character statement, don't worry if you can't write well.
 The important thing is that you cared enough to write.
 Usually, when things get to the point where character references are requested, the subject of interest is in potentially serious trouble and his career is on the line.
 He will be grateful for any effort on his behalf.
 And the members who will be judging the case don't care if you use bad grammar.
 They just want to get an idea of the person's history so that they can make a fair decision based on the evidence.

 If you are called on to write a character statement on someone's behalf, make sure what you write is 100% factual.
-To do otherwise would hurt your reputation and possibly make you subject to UCMJ action.
+To do otherwise would damage your reputation and possibly make you subject to UCMJ action.

 Type your statement and print it on good quality paper.
 Your statement will represent both you and the subject and its appearance will have some influence.
 Make it as presentable as possible.